benslevin/MizeRateLimiter/README.md

 3. **RateLimit**: Record that defines a rate limit with maximum requests and time window.
 4. **ITimeProvider**: Interface for time providers, allowing for dependency injection and testability.
 5. **RateLimiterTimeProvider**: Default implementation of ITimeProvider that uses system time.
+6. **RateLimiterExtensions**: Includes the method to add ITimeProvider and Logger as services in your application.
+7. **IRateLimiterFactory**: Interface defining the factory for creating rate limiters with proper dependencies.
+8. **RateLimiterFactory**: Contains the Create() method to create your own Rate Limiter with your parameters.

 ### How It Works